aturcotte/exquires/docs/USAGE.rst

     $ exquires-report

-which will read a backup of the project file :file:`project1.ini` that was created the last time :program:`exquires-run` or :program:`exquires-update` was called, select the appropriate values from the database, aggregate the data, and print the results in tabular format to standard output.
+which will read a backup of the project file :file:`project1.ini` that was created the last time :ref:`exquires-run` or :ref:`exquires-update` was called, select the appropriate values from the database, aggregate the data, and print the results in tabular format to standard output.